MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.261.md

 (23) *Turpentine systems and storage tanks.* Nonsparking tools and ground hose shall be used when pumping out the tank.
 The tank shall be surrounded by a berm or moat.

-(h) *Bleaching* - (1) *Bleaching engines.* Bleaching engines, except the Bellmer type, shall be completely covered on the top, with the exception of one small opening large enough to allow filling, but too small to admit a person.
-Platforms leading from one engine to another shall have standard guardrails in accordance with § 1910.23.
+(h) *Bleaching*—(1) *Bleaching engines.* Bleaching engines, except the Bellmer type, shall be completely covered on the top, with the exception of one small opening large enough to allow filling, but too small to admit an employee.
+Platforms leading from one engine to another shall have standard guardrails that meet the requirements in subpart D of this part.

-(2) *Bleach mixing rooms.* (i) The room in which the bleach powder is mixed shall be provided with adequate exhaust ventilation, located at the floor level, in accordance with American National Standard Z9.1 - 1951.
+(2) *Bleach mixing rooms.* (i) The room in which the bleach powder is mixed shall be provided with adequate exhaust ventilation, located at the floor level, in accordance with American National Standard Z9.1—1951.

 (ii) Chlorine gas shall be carried away from the work place and breathing area by an exhaust system.
 The gas shall be rendered neutral or harmless before being discharged into the atmosphere.
-The requirements of American National Standard Z9.2 - 1960 shall apply to this subdivision.
+The requirements of American National Standard Z9.2—1960 shall apply to this subdivision.

 (iii) For emergency and rescue operations, the employer must provide employees with self-contained breathing apparatuses or supplied-air respirators, and ensure that employees use these respirators, in accordance with the requirements of 29 CFR 1910.134.